Regional Basketball League (Lithuania)

-RKL (Lithuanian: Regioninė Krepšinio Lyga, English: Regional Basketball League) is a third Lithuania basketball league.
+RKL (Lithuanian: Regionų krepšino lyga, English: Regional Basketball League) is a third Lithuania basketball league.
 Regional Basketball League started their activity in 2005.
 RKL consists of 32 basketball teams from 28 Lithuania cities.
 Regions divided to four groups: Aukštaitija, Žemaitija, Suvalkija and center of Lithuania.
 Each group has eight basketball teams.
 In the 2006-2007 RKL season, there was some differences as the regions was divided to two groups: East and West of Lithuania and the number of participants was 28 (14 teams for each group).
 There is B Division of RKL, which is the 4th tier basketball league of Lithuania.